halalgami/azure_training/AZ900/az900notes.md

 | Unlimited **outbound** data transfer| Outbound data transfer charged at rate/Gb |
 | Higher monthly fee | Lower monthly fee |

+### ExpressRoute limits
+Q. Are there limits on the number of routes I can advertise?
+<br>A. Yes.
+We accept up to 4000 route prefixes for private peering and 200 for Microsoft peering.
+You can increase this to 10,000 routes for private peering if you enable the ExpressRoute premium feature.

+Q. Are there restrictions on IP ranges I can advertise over the BGP session?
+<br>A. We do not accept private prefixes (RFC1918) for the Microsoft peering BGP session.
+We accept any prefix size (up to /32) on both the Microsoft and the private peering.

 #### Express considerations
 - Understand the models
   - Differences between unlimited and metered data